mathieu-anderson/vegan-checker/README.md

 npm start
 ```

-# current state
-You should be able to try it out here: http://vegan-checker.surge.sh/

 # todo
 - [x] Implement `is-vegan` to look up ingredients
 - [ ] Fuzzy search + autocomplete on input field